andrewsleigh/learning-processing/arrays/readme.md

 }
 ```

-Where it gets tricky is in the logic I have to use in the `setu()` function to create and fill the array:
+Where it gets tricky is in the logic I have to use in the `setup()` function to create and fill the array:

 ```processing
 void setup() {